 Create a subgroup

-Groups are set up in Intune as hierarchies.
+Groups are set up in Intune for Education as hierarchies.
 The parent group is the top of the hierarchy, and any settings applied to this group are inherited by the groups under it.
 This concept is known as settings inheritance.
 Setting inheritance makes it easier to apply settings to a large group of users and devices.

 Subgroups can only be created under assigned groups.

 - Go to Groups and choose a group.
 This group will be the parent to your subgroup.

 - Select your group type.
 For more details about group types, see the steps for Create a group above.